Skip to content

 • when the managed session starts but launch-time gateway attach fails afterward, the command still reports the live session identity and manifest path, includes gateway_auto_attach_error, and exits with degraded-success status code 2.

-• agents launch likewise accepts --workdir; when the launch source resolves from a Houmao project, that source project stays authoritative for overlay-local defaults even if the runtime cwd points somewhere else.
+• Project-backed launch also accepts --workdir; the selected project stays authoritative for overlay-local defaults even if the runtime cwd points somewhere else.

-• agents join now uses --workdir instead of --working-directory; when omitted, the adopted cwd comes from tmux window 0, pane 0.
+• agents self join uses --workdir instead of --working-directory; when omitted, the adopted cwd comes from tmux window 0, pane 0.

 project mailbox